MicrosoftDocs/entra-docs/docs/architecture/multi-tenant-common-considerations.md

 - Monitor application access in your tenant using the [cross-tenant access activity](~/identity/monitoring-health/workbook-cross-tenant-access-activity.md) dashboard.
 This allows you to see who is accessing resources in your tenant and where those users are coming from.

 ### Deny by default
 - Require user assignment for applications.
 If an application has the **User assignment required?** property set to **No**, external users can access the application.
-Application admins must understand access control impacts, especially if the application contains sensitive information.
 [Restrict your Microsoft Entra app to a set of users in a Microsoft Entra tenant](~/identity-platform/howto-restrict-your-app-to-a-set-of-users.md) explains how registered applications in a Microsoft Entra tenant are, by default, available to all users of the tenant who successfully authenticate.
+- Update your external collaboration settings so that only "Member users and users assigned to specific admin roles can invite guest users including guests with member permissions."
+This prevents guests in your tenant from inviting other users.
+- Only enable cross-tenant synchronization or cross-tenant access policies trusting MFA with tenants that you have a high level of trust in.
+- Create a default block outbound policy and only allow users to sign in as guests to approved tenants with their corporate identity.
+This will ensure isolation of tenants and cross flow of information between tenants.
+- Limit external user access to a pre-defined list of tenants using [tenant restrictions](/entra/external-id/tenant-restrictions-v2).
+- Verify guest access restriction is not set to ‘Guest users have the same access as members (most inclusive).
+- Check if ‘Enable guest self-service sign up via user flows’ is disabled.
+Self-service sign up flow allows creation of guest identities in the tenant without initiation from internal users.

 ### Defense in Depth